-At the end of the project, you will be required to provide an independent financial audit of all eligible expenditure from the project.
+At the end of the project, you may be required to provide an independent financial audit of all eligible expenditure from the project.

-Plant and equipment expenditure
+A.2 Plant and equipment expenditure

 We consider costs of acquiring, designing, engineering, automating, digitising or construction of, plant and equipment, as well as any related commissioning costs as eligible expenditure.
+This includes the cost of purchase of software directly related to the manufacturing activities, but only when the software is capitalised as an asset in your accounts.
 You must list commissioning costs as a separate item within the project budget in the application form, and on reports of expenditure during project milestones.